Indians shake off Bieber injury; O's 16th straight road loss - WTMJ

 The start was pushed back one hour by rain, but the Orioles couldn’t delay extending their team record road losing slide.
 Baltimore hasn’t won away from home since John Means pitched a no-hitter at Seattle on May 5.

 As bad as it is, Baltimore’s streak isn’t even the longest in the majors this season.
-Texas also lost 16 in a row from May 10 to June 11, and Arizona had dropped 19 straight, heading into its Monday night matchup with San Francisco.
+Texas also lost 16 in a row from May 10 to June 11, and Arizona has currently lost 20 straight on the road.

 The 1963 New York Mets hold the record with 22 straight road losses.